SeelanGov/edueasy-venture-refresh/CLEANUP-COMPLETE.md

 ## Repository Status

 The repository is now clean and ready for Netlify deployment.
-All references to the `edueasy-venture-refresh` nested structure have been removed.
+All references to the `edueasy-venture-refresh` nested structure have been removed, except for historical mentions in documentation.
+If the folder was present before, it has now been deleted.

 ## Next Steps